owenhoagie/VNL-Predictor/README.md

 Check out the live site: [https://vnl-predictor.vercel.app](https://vnl-predictor.vercel.app)

 ## About Me
 I'm passionate about building interactive, data-driven web applications that delight users and solve real problems.
-I also enjoy designing robust webscraping solutions—using tools like Selenium and ChromeDriver—to automate data collection and keep applications fresh and relevant.
+I also enjoy designing robust webscraping solutions—using tools like Selenium—to automate data collection and keep applications fresh and relevant.
 If you're looking for an intern who can deliver polished, impactful software, let's connect!

 ---